-Another workshop entitled "European" Music in East Asia?
-The Musical Intertwining of Western Europe and East Asia in the 19th and 20th Centuries was held on 1-2

-May 2015 at the Institut für Musikwissenschaft, Universität Zürich with Jin-Ah Kim (research visitor 2014/2015) as convenor.
+Jin-Ah Kim (research visitor 2014/2015) convened a workshop entitled "European" Music in East Asia?
+The Musical Intertwining of Western Europe and East Asia in the Nineteenth and Twentieth Centuries on 1-2 May 2015 at the Institut für Musikwissenschaft, Universität Zürich.
 Speakers included Nicola Spakowski (University of Freiburg), Max Peter Baumann (University of Würzburg), Jin-Ah Kim (Humboldt University, Berlin), Zhang Boyu (Central Conservatory of Music, Beijing), Keith Howard (SOAS, University of London), Rinko Fujita (University of Vienna) and Oliver Seibt (Goethe University, Frankfurt).

 Outside Europe, the workshop Musical Cultures under Relationships of Power: Eastern Europe and the Middle East was held at the Hebrew University of Jerusalem on 25 and 26 October 2015.
 It was convened by Anna G. Piotrowska (University of Kraków) and Ruth HaCohen (The Hebrew University).
-The event was inaugurated by a welcome from Dr. Suzanne Werder (International Balzan Foundation "Prize", Milan) and Prof. Gottfried Scholz (Balzan Prize Committee); the visit of these two representatives, which helped to intensify the interest in the Balzan Prize in Jerusalem, was much appreciated by the participants and the local audience.
+The event was inaugurated by a welcome from Dr. Suzanne Werder (International Balzan Foundation "Prize", Milan) and Prof. Dr. Gottfried Scholz (Balzan Prize Committee).
+The visit of these two representatives, which helped to intensify the interest in the Balzan Prize in Jerusalem, was much appreciated by the participants and the local audience.
 After an opening session with a dialogue talk by Ruth HaCohen and Edwin Seroussi (The Hebrew University, Jerusalem), sketching the general framework for discussing musical cultures under relations of power, the two-day event consisted of the following sessions: Power, politics and musical legacy chaired by Marina Ritzareva; Revisiting 'national' in music chaired by Alexander Rosenblatt; East of Europe?
-Europe vis-a-vis the Middle East chaired by Abigail Wood.
-Papers were delivered by Bennett Zon (Durham University), Valentina Sandu-Dediu (Bucharest University), Judit Frigyesi (Bar Ilan University), Nadeed Karkabi (Martin Buber Institute, The Hebrew University), Marina Frolova-Walker (Cambridge University), Martin Stokes (University of London King's College); other discutants included Milena Boshikova (Institute of Art Studies, Sofia) and Avra Xepapadakou (University of Crete).
-The workshop concluded with a round table entitled 'Insiders' and/or 'Outsiders' in the history of music in Eastern Europe and the Middle East, a general discussion, chaired and introduced by Anna G. Piotrowska, and a conclusion by Reinhard Strohm.
+Europe vis-avis the Middle East chaired by Abigail Wood.
+Papers were delivered by Bennett Zon (Durham University), Valentina Sandu-Dediu (Bucharest University), Judit Frigyesi (Bar Ilan University), Nadeed Karkabi (Martin Buber Institute, The Hebrew University), Marina Frolova-Walker (Cambridge University), Martin Stokes (University of London King's College); other discussants included Milena Boshikova (Institute of Art Studies, Sofia).
+The workshop concluded with a round table entitled 'Insiders' and/or 'Outsiders' in the history of music in Eastern Europe and the Middle East, a general discussion, and was chaired and introduced by Anna G. Piotrowska, with a conclusion by Reinhard Strohm.